minprog/webapps/projects/4 final/content.md

 ## Implementation details

-- Your web application must utilize at least two of Flask, Django, JavaScript, and SQL.
+- Your web application must utilize Flask, JavaScript, and SQL.

-- Your web application must be sufficiently complex, as determined by the course's instructor (not assistants).
+- Your web application must be sufficiently complex, as determined by the course's instructor.

-- Your web application must be mobile-responsive.

 - Your web application's source code must be managed using git and be pushed to GitHub daily.